bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 @diff ./restaurant.service.spec.ts ./restaurant.service-with-interface.spec.ts only

-> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!
-If you haven't written the interfaces correctly, you'll see a compile error before the tests runs.
+> If you’ve implemented the solution correctly, when you run `npm run test` all tests will pass!
+If you haven’t written the interfaces correctly, you’ll see a compile error before the tests runs.
 You might need to restart the test script to see the compile error.

 ## P2: Solution